Bioconductor/BioC2019/docs/workshops.md

   be able to ask questions and interact with the instructors."

 - MacDonald J, Shepherd L. _Introduction to [Bioconductor][] annotation resources_.
+[Workshop Syllabus & Materials][MacDonald_Annotation].
   There are various annotation packages provided by the _[Bioconductor][]_ project that can be used to incorporate additional information to results from high-throughput experiments.
 This can be as simple as mapping Ensembl IDs to